scaling engineering teams

 The second stage of scaling engineering teams is figuring out what everyone’s supposed to be doing and helping them understand the context.
 You can expect these challenges to rear their collective heads during this stage.

-Relying on hero individuals
+Relying on Hero Individuals

 Problem: As your company grows, so do the needs of your engineering department organizational structure.
 Relying on a few very knowledgeable people to manage the teams quickly becomes no longer scalable.